AT&T Internet Air vs. Verizon: Which Internet Provider Is Best for You?

 - Get free access to VIX Premium for 12 months.

-- Get Netflix & Max with ads for 12 months or an Xbox Gaming Bundle on certain 5G Home Plus and fiber internet plans.
+- Get Netflix & Max with ads for 12 months or an Xbox Gaming Bundle on certain 5G Home Plus plans.

 - Get up to $500 in cancellation fees covered when you switch.